epv44/TwitchAPIWrapper/README.md

 [![Platform](https://img.shields.io/cocoapods/p/TwitchAPIWrapper.svg?style=flat)](http://cocoapods.org/pods/TwitchAPIWrapper)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)][carthageLink]
 ## About
-The Twitch API Wrapper is an HTTP client for the Twitch API that includes Object mappings to the different Twitch endpoints that can be easily displayed utilizing the provided DataSources.
-The wrapper also contains an OAuth client for Twitch allowing access to Twitch's secure endpoints as well as OAuth for your application.
+The Twitch API Wrapper is an HTTP Client for the Twitch API that includes Object mappings to the different Twitch endpoints that can be easily displayed utilizing the provided DataSources.
+The library also contains an OAuth Client allowing access to Twitch's secure endpoints as well as OAuth for your application.

 ## Current Progress
 * Created Presenter Object DataSource for the User Model corresponding to the user endpoint in the Twitch API.